ud-shankar/Screenshots_with_PyTest/README.md

 ##
 # **Take screenshot using PyTest framework**

-The Test Automation Framework is created for automating all the Sanity, Smoke and Regression test cases in SurveySparrow.
-In the future, the entire testing can be completed in Automation by taking advantage of CI-CD.
+The Test Automation Framework is created for automating all the Sanity, Smoke and Regression test cases.

 ### Scripting Language